Into Film Clubs

 The most recent piece of writing on this list, The Hate U Give made a huge splash upon its publication in 2017, debuting at number one on The New York Times' young adult best-seller list and remaining there for almost a year.
 It also received the quickest turnaround from book-to-film, reaching cinemas in October 2018 and garnering acclaim for its nuanced interrogation of complex and weighty themes around police brutality, the Black Lives Matter movement, identity and young love.

-A young girl is drawn to activism after witnessing the police shooting of her childhood friend.
+A young girl is drawn to activism and protest after witnessing the police shooting of her childhood friend.

 Age group14+ years